 As per the Purohit at the temple, many years ago, Devi came to Gomantak in the form of Vayu or Air.
 She tried to find herself a place in a different village before eventually settling in Veranyapura.
 However, the people informed her that there is a scarcity of water here.
 Devi then used her toe to dig a pond, from where the freshwater oozed out.

 The place came to be known as Nupur Tirtha.
-Nupur being the toe ring worn by the Devi.
+Nupur is the toe ring worn by the Devi.
 Once Devi started living here, a temple came up for her.
 Another large tank was built with laterite stone.
 I feel the two tanks may have been linked through an underground spring.
 This became the center of the social life of Veranyapuram, which was also a big trading center.

 Mahalasa Narayani is also associated with the legend of Sagar Manthan or the Churning of Ocean story.
 Vishnu took the Mohini avatar to serve the Amrita churned out of the ocean.
-As we know an Asura by the name Swarbhanu sat in the line of Devas to receive the elixir and was cut into two parts by the Chakra of Vishnu.
+As we know an Asura by the name of Swarbhanu sat in the line of Devas to receive the elixir and was cut into two parts by the Chakra of Vishnu.
 It is said that as Mohini, she chased Rahu, the upper part of the body while the lower part called Ketu kept running.
 She killed Rahu at a hill called Mahalasa and stood over him.
 It is this Avatar of Vishnu that is immortalized here as Mahalasa Narayani.
 She is also known as Rahu Mardini.
 However, I could not gather if any rituals associated with Rahu are performed here at this temple.

 A local legend says that she is Mahalasa – the wife of Malhari Martand or Khandoba, a form of Shiva that is worshipped in western India.
 Indeed, there is a Malhari temple close by, which may have been a part of the earlier temple complex.
 This story is not really disconnected from the first story.
 It is said that Shiva was enchanted by Mohini, and he decided to take the earthly form of Khandoba to marry Mahalasa.